FlipsideCrypto/sui-models/models/descriptions/tables.md

 {% docs core__fact_transactions %}
 Fact table decomposing every transaction on the Sui blockchain into its constituent commands and payloads.
 Each row represents a single command (e.g., Move call, transfer, split, merge) within a programmable transaction block, capturing execution order, command type, and argument details.
 Enables granular analysis of smart contract interactions, dApp usage patterns, and transaction complexity.
 Supports lineage tracing from high-level user actions to low-level on-chain effects, including Move function calls and resource transfers.
 Critical for protocol analytics, developer adoption tracking, and understanding composability in the Sui ecosystem.
 {% enddocs %}

+{% docs defi__ez_bridge_activity %}

+This table provides a comprehensive view of cross-chain bridge activity across the Sui blockchain.
+It consolidates bridge-related events   to create a unified dataset for analyzing cross-chain asset movements.
+{% enddocs %}